luciamayorf/Data_preprocessing_alignment/README.md

-# Data_preprocessing_alignment_v2

-This repository is an inspiration from Enrico's [Lynx_demography](https://github.com/Enricobazzi/Lynx_Demography) repository.
+# Data preprocessing and alignment

-In this repository, I keep the scripts used for sequencing data quality control ([fastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [multiQC](https://multiqc.info/docs/)), trimming ([fastp](https://github.com/OpenGene/fastp)), alignment (Enrico's [congenomics_fastq_align](https://github.com/Enricobazzi/congenomics_fastq_align) python package) and quality control of the aligment ([qualimap](http://qualimap.conesalab.org/doc_html/analysis.html)).
+In this repository, I keep the scripts used for WGS sequencing data quality control ([fastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [multiQC](https://multiqc.info/docs/)), trimming ([fastp](https://github.com/OpenGene/fastp)), alignment (Enrico's [congenomics_fastq_align](https://github.com/Enricobazzi/congenomics_fastq_align) python package) and quality control of the aligment ([qualimap](http://qualimap.conesalab.org/doc_html/analysis.html)).

-** The scripts are only tested with one sample of the ones sequenced in previous projects, but they seem to work.
+** The scripts shown are tested with one sample sequenced in previous projects.

 ---

 ## 1. Raw data quality control

-First, we do a first FastQC analysis of the FASTQ files received with FastQC and multiQC to summarize the results.
-I run the script [fastqs_fastQC.sh](https://github.com/luciamayorf/Data_preprocessing_alignment_v2/blob/main/scripts/fastqs_fastQC.sh) <input_fastq> to obtain the fastQC of each pair of reads.
+First, we do a first FastQC analysis of the FASTQ files received with FastQC and multiQC to summarize the results, running the script [fastqs_fastQC.sh](https://github.com/luciamayorf/Data_preprocessing_alignment/blob/main/scripts/fastqs_fastQC.sh) <input_fastq> to obtain the fastQC of each pair of reads.

-Note: the sample list here have a very specific format, with the following columns: path/to/fastq(witought fastq_suffix not distinguising between read1 and read2), sample name, sex.
+Note: the sample list here have a very specific format, with the following columns: path/to/fastq (without fastq_suffix not distinguising between read1 and read2), sample name, sex.

 ```bash
 for input_fastq in $(cut -f1 /mnt/lustre/hsm/nlsas/notape/home/csic/ebd/jgl/lynx_genome/lynx_data/FASTQ_files/fastq_paths_samples_list_old_sequences.txt); do